zjunlp/KnowLM/README.md

 Welcome to the CaMA project repository!
 Our goal is to develop and distribute a Chinese-English bilingual LLaMA model.
 Our research is grateful to the community for providing feedback on CaMA and supporting us.
 Our model and live demo will be suspended until further notice.

-**This project is under fast development (due to the limted GPU, it will take a long time for pre-training) and the full code & checkpoints will be released soon**
+**This project is under fast development (due to the limted GPU, it will take a long time for pre-training) and the full code & checkpoints will be released soon.**

 Features of CaMA: